 DBT Skills Tracker — Remember What You Used (and What Worked)

-DBT Pal is a fast, privacy-first DBT skills tracker that also supports full diary card tracking — so you can connect skills to emotions and urges instead of tracking everything in separate tools.
+DBT Pal is a fast, privacy-first DBT skills tracker that also supports full diary card tracking — so you can connect skills to emotions and urges in one place.

 Download DBT Pal for iOS